-This post is one in a series on undervalued practices in ML/AI:
+This post part of a series on undervalued practices in ML/AI:

 - Part 1: Getting started with ML/AI